MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Managing_Files_With_MS_Graph/WriteDataOneData.md

-# Writing data to one drive
+# Writing data to OneDrive
 Until now, we have seen how to obtain data through Microsoft Graph, specifically OneDrive.

-Now we will see how we can also use Microsoft Grap to save data, in this case we will select a file and upload it to OneDrive through its Microsoft Graph API.
+Now we will see how we can also use Microsoft Graph to save data.
+In this case we will select a file and upload it to OneDrive through the Microsoft Graph API.

-Let's go for it
+Let's go for it!

-## Set file in OneDrive from Graph API.
+## Set file location in OneDrive from Graph API.

-In UWP project go to **OneDriverHelper.cs** UploadItem method and follow the steps:
+In UWP project go to **Helpers/OneDriverHelper.cs** UploadItem method and follow the steps:

 - Delete the code